 - Is it worth it to save humanity?
 (Alternate phrasing: Is humanity worth fighting for, even with all its flaws?)

-- How would humanity react to the discovery that gods walk amongst us?
+- How would humanity react to the discovery that gods walk among us?

 Themes in Man of Steel